LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 		* Stage 11:
 			- Access port_forward_tbl
 				- If valid=1 and iskeymatch=1
-					+ If canput=2 and isbackup=1 and iscase12=0, update DELREQ as DELREQ_CASE1 to server, clone_i2e for DELRES to client
+					+ If canput=2 and isbackup=1 and iscase12=0, update DELREQ/RECIR as DELREQ_CASE1 to server, clone_i2e for DELRES to client
-					+ Otherwise, update DELREQ to DELRES
-					- NOTE: current DELREQ has old key-value pair instead of new one, we must send original packet to egress pipeline
+						* NOTE: current DELREQ/RECIR has old key-value pair, we must clone original packet to egress pipeline
+					+ Otherwise, update DELREQ/RECIR to DELRES
-				- If (valid=0 or iskeymatch=0) and lock=1, update DELREQ as DELREQ_RECIR (with seq_hdr, not need to assign seq again) and recirculate
+				- If (valid=0 or iskeymatch=0) and lock=1, update DELREQ/RECIR as DELREQ_RECIR (with seq_hdr, not need to assign seq again) and recirculate
 				- Otherwise
-					+ If isbackup=0, forward DELREQ to server -> hash_partition_tbl
+					+ If isbackup=0, update DELREQ/RECIR as DELREQ_SEQ to server -> hash_partition_tbl
 					+ If isbackup=1, update DELREQ as DELREQ_MAY_CASE3 (embedded with other_hdr.iscase3)
-			- If "otherwise" and isbackup=1, try_case3
-	+ DELREQ_RECIR
-		* Stage 0: match key
-		* Stage 1
-			- Get valid (treat DELREQ_RECIR as a special PUTREQ which does not need to reset valid bit)
-			- Not update vote now (TODO: maybe set vote=0 is better if popularity in the slot changes after DEL)
-			- NOTE: do not assign seq
-			- Update iskeymatch
-		* Stage 2
-			- If valid=1 and iskeymatch=1, try to update savedseq to update meta.canput
-			- Not access lock (DEL will not trigger eviction)
-		* Stage 3-11:
-			- Reset_and_get vallen, and get value if valid=1 and canput=2 (valid=1, iskeymatch=1, and seq>savedseq)
-			- Try_case12 if valid=1 and iskeymatch=1 and canput=2 and isbackup=1; otherwise, read_case12
-		* Stage 11:
-			- Access port_forward_tbl
-				- If valid=1 and iskeymatch=1
-					+ If canput=2 and isbackup=1 and iscase12=0, update DELREQ as DELREQ_CASE1 to server, clone_i2e for DELRES to client
-					+ Otherwise, update DELREQ to DELRES
-					- NOTE: current DELREQ_RECIR has old key-value pair instead of new one, we must send original packet to egress pipeline
-				- If (valid=0 or iskeymatch=0) and lock=1, recirculate DELREQ_RECIR
-				- Otherwise
-					+ If isbackup=0, update DELREQ_RECIR as DELREQ to server -> hash_partition_tbl
-					+ If isbackup=1, update DELREQ_RECIR as DELREQ_MAY_CASE3 (embedded with other_hdr.iscase3)
 			- If "otherwise" and isbackup=1, try_case3
 	+ TODO: Cope with packet loss
 		* For GETRES_POP_EVICT/PUTREQ_POP_EVICT: send to server as well as mirroringing to switch OS for timeout and retransmission